 Charles Becker Pays the Price

 In 1912, Charles Becker outdid himself.
 He ordered the murder of Herman Rosenthal.
-Rosenthal was reporting Becker’s shakedown operation to District Attorney Charles Whitman.
+Rosenthal had turned informant on Becker’s shakedown operation.
+Rosenthal revealed damaging details to District Attorney Charles Whitman.
 Whitman intended to charge Becker with graft and corruption.

 After the murder on July 16, 1912, several of his co-conspirators began to fear that they may be next.
 “Billiard Ball” Jack Rose was the first to break.
 Rose turned himself into Whitman and revealed that Becker had ordered Rosenthal’s death.